jaspector

 Excavation, construction, moving, or alteration (including accessory buildings) and the installation of permanent electrical, plumbing, or fuel connections must wait until the Building Inspector issues a permit.

-Typical processing time is The enforcement officer is required to act on permit applications within ten days of submission..
+Building permit processing times in unincorporated Scott County, KY typically run The enforcement officer is required to act on permit applications within ten days of submission..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Scott County, KY.
 The following work is generally exempt: Local public utility distributing and collecting structures such as pipes, transmission lines, transformers, and meters; Public streets and necessary appurtenances for traffic control (signs must meet the Kentucky Department of Highways code); Private drives, private parking areas, and parking incident to the principal use on the same premises; Horticulture, landscaping, and normal accessory fences; Agricultural structures other than dwelling units in A-1 or C-1 districts; Recurring maintenance work and subdivision-imposed improvements.
+When in doubt, confirm with the local building department before starting work.